Skip to main content

 Why We’re Not the Cheapest (And That’s Intentional)

-We’re a family business.
+We are a family business.
 We started doing small screen repairs and grew from there, learning the trade hands-on.
-Today, we’re licensed general contractors (CGC) in Florida with full insurance coverage.

 Our prices reflect:

-• Skilled crews who show up on time
+• Skilled crew who show up on time

 • Proper permits and inspections